The infinity-category of stabilized Liouville sectors: Introduction

+\begin{remark} Note that $\lioudelta$ (i.e., before stabilizing) does not admit all colimits, for the same reason that the category of sets with injections does not.
+For example, if $X$ and $Y$ are both non-empty and zero-dimensional sectors, there is no categorical coproduct $X \coprod Y$. \end{remark}

-We have seen two advantage of stabilization: We can construct $\lioulocal$ as a localization and hence, with only a small amount of geometry, we can endow $\lioulocal$ with a symmetric monoidal structure.
-We will show in later works that $\lioulocal$ has finite colimits.
-(It is not obvious to us if $\lioudelta$ has finite colimits prior to stabilizing.)
-Moreover, $\lioulocal$ can be Ind-completed to be a presentably symmetric monoidal $\infty$-category, and one can show that the wrapped Fukaya category functor preserves all colimits.
-Thus, the wrapped Fukaya category functor admits a right adjoint.
-In particular, to any stable $\infty$-category, one may canonically associate an Ind-stabilized-Liouville-sector.
+As we will show in later works, direct product is compatible with finite colimits in each variable.
+So $\lioulocal$ can be Ind-completed to be a presentably symmetric monoidal $\infty$-category.
+Further, building on results of~\cite{gps-descent} one can show that the wrapped Fukaya category functor preserves all colimits.
+By the adjoint functor theorem, the wrapped Fukaya category functor admits a right adjoint.
+In particular, to any stable $\infty$-category, we can canonically associate an Ind-stabilized-Liouville-sector.